dbenesh82/automatic_copepod_tracker/compare_manual_vs_auto_tracking/testing_automatic_tracker.md

 ![](testing_automatic_tracker_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-5-1.png)

-When we zoom in on the far end of the tail, the distribution appears comparatively flat, which suggests that mistakes can create a range of high distance values with equal probability.
+When we zoom in on the far end of the tail, which are presumably mistakes, the distribution appears comparatively flat.
+This suggests that mistakes can create a range of high values with about equal probability.

 ![](testing_automatic_tracker_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-6-1.png)

 A better overview of the whole distribution is seen when we log transform the movement values.
 Now, it looks like a mixture of distributions.
-A large peak of small movements, much of which may be just noise, i.e. the tracker oscillating a few pixels.
+The largest peak is of small movements, much of which may be just noise, i.e. the tracker oscillating a few pixels.
 Then, there is a second smaller peak which presumably represents typical copepod movements.
 Finally, there appears to be another peak which rises after a log value of ~3.
-These are presumably the tracking mistakes.
+These are presumably the tracking mistakes where the tracker mistakenly identifies something besides the copepod far away from the last position.

 ![](testing_automatic_tracker_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-7-1.png)

 Another way to try and identify mistakes by the auto tracker is to compare it to manual tracking.
 Let's look at the cumulative distribution of movement values for the auto tracker versus manual tracking.
 The different time scales of auto vs manual tracking requires scaling for comparison; the auto tracker worked at 8 frames/second while the manual tracking was done at 1 frame/2 seconds.
 About 100% of the manually tracked values were less than 5 pixels per sec (red line).
 About 13% of the auto tracked values (black) were larger than this.
-Some of this discrepancy is due to tracking mistakes, but some of it may also be due to the time scale of copepod movements, i.e. they might move similar distances in an 1/8 of a second and in 2 seconds, such that the velocities are much higher for the auto tracker.
+Some of this discrepancy is surely due to tracking mistakes, but some of it may also be due to the time scale of copepod movements, i.e. they might move similar distances in an 1/8 of a second and in 2 seconds, such that the velocities are much higher for the auto tracker.

 ![](testing_automatic_tracker_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-8-1.png)